seyeala/class_excercise/README.md

    - `tfjs_model/group1-shard1of3.bin`
    - `tfjs_model/group1-shard2of3.bin`
    - `tfjs_model/group1-shard3of3.bin`

+   > Tip: the app now checks a few common locations for the model (e.g., `./tfjs_model/model.json`, `../tfjs_model/model.json`).
+   > This helps when serving the page from a subfolder while keeping the model files one level up.
 2. Open `index.html` in your browser.
 3. Click **Load model & start camera** to begin streaming predictions.